Upgrading Cloudera Manager and CDH

 You can choose from several options as you upgrade:

 Assessing the Impact of an Upgrade

-You should plan for a sufficient maintenance window to perform an upgrade.
-Depending on which components you are upgrading, the number of hosts in your cluster, and the type of hardware, you might need up to a full day to perform all the steps to upgrade your cluster.
-There are also some information-gathering steps you should perform before beginning the upgrade procedures.
-These steps are detailed in the Cloudera Manager and CDH upgrade procedures.
+Plan for a sufficient maintenance window to perform an upgrade.
+Depending on which components you are upgrading, the number of hosts in your cluster, and the type of hardware, you might need up to a full day to upgrade your cluster.
+Before you begin the upgrade, you need to gather some information; these steps are also detailed in the Cloudera Manager and CDH upgrade procedures.

-Before upgrading, consult the release notes for the relevant versions of Cloudera Manager and CDH that you intend to upgrade to learn about API changes, deprecated features, new features, and incompatible changes.
+Before upgrading, consult the release notes for Cloudera Manager and CDH to learn about API changes, deprecated features, new features, and incompatible changes.
 Also check the CDH 5 and Cloudera Manager 5 Requirements and Supported Versions page to make sure that you are using a supported operating system, JDK, database, and other components.

 - Major Upgrades

 - A major upgrade typically has the following characteristics: